 To guarantee a smooth shedding process and prevent common issues like skin paleness or metabolic bone disease, consider these points:

-• Make sure the habitat mimics their natural environment to reduce stress and promote regular shedding cycles.
+- Ensure the habitat mimics its natural environment to reduce stress and promote regular shedding cycles.

 Identifying Shedding Problems